trillek-team/trillek-computer/CDA.md

 expose a 64 byte RAM were is defined the actual palette being used.
 When this command is called first time, or before doing a SET_PALETTE to 0, the default palette will be stored in this RAM.
-The palette is an array were each element is defined by 3 bytes + a padding byte, were the first byte is the RED component, the second byte is the GREEN component and the third byte is the BLUE component, and the last byte is the padding byte.
-In other words, this is a 24 bit value that represents a color in RGB8 format.
+The palette is an array were each element is defined by a padding byte + 3 bytes , were the first byte is the padding byte, the second byte is the BLUE component , the third byte is the GREEN component and the fourth byte is the RED component.
+In other words, this is a shifted 24 bit value that represents a color in RGB8 format.
+This is : 0xRRGGBB00

 The color palette in RGB8 format (Arne 16 color palette) :